oasisprotocol/oasis-core/README.md

 # ./go/ekiden/ekiden dummy set-epoch --epoch 1
 ```

-The contract's compute node will listen on `127.0.0.1` (loopback), TCP port `9001` by default.
+The runtime's compute node will listen on `127.0.0.1` (loopback), TCP port `9001` by default.

 Development notes:

-* If you are developing a contract and changing things, be sure to either use the `--no-persist-identity` flag or remove the referenced enclave identity file (e.g., `/tmp/token.identity.pb`).
+* If you are developing a runtime and changing things, be sure to either use the `--no-persist-identity` flag or remove the referenced enclave identity file (e.g., `/tmp/token.identity.pb`).
 Otherwise the compute node will fail to start as it will be impossible to unseal the old identity.
 For more information about the content of enclave identity check [enclave identity documentation](docs/enclave-identity.md#state).

 ## Running tests and benchmarks